 Francessca Hall, from Hilton in Derby achieved an A in English Literature, A in Business, B in Maths and an A* in EPQ.
 In September, Francessca will start her higher apprenticeship in Rolls Royce’s Supply Chain department and will study for a degree in Leadership and Management at Nottingham Trent university.

 George, who also achieved a grade A in AS-Level EPQ said: “I really appreciate the extra efforts of academy staff.
 This, along with the challenge partners who help put concepts into context with real-life problems have helped me secure the grades I’ve achieved.
-I hope to have a career in designing after studying Mechanical Engineering at Newcastle University”The JCB Academy Sixth Form has an open day on 8th October – you can register and find further information by clicking here.
+I hope to have a career in designing after studying Mechanical Engineering at Newcastle University”.